Tom Carter group

 Click image to view at full-size

-Immunofluorescence (confocal) image of a single human umbilical vien endothelial cell (HUVEC) triple stained for 3 separate WPB specific cargo molecules including VWF (green).
-N; cell nucleus.
-EM images show longitudinal (left) and cross sections (right) through WPBs in a plastic embedded HUVEC (EM images courtesy of Lindsay Hewlett and Matthew Hannah, NIMR).
+Immunofluorescence (confocal) image of a single human umbilical vien endothelial cell (HUVEC) triple stained for endogenous VWF (blue), Slp4-a (green) and Rab3B (red).
+Below; Tracing of VWF tubules within a single WPB (data from a cryo-EM tomogram of a frozen hydrated HUVEC.
+Right; cross section through a single WPB in a plastic embedded HUVEC (EM images courtesy of Lindsay Hewlett and Matthew Hannah, NIMR).

 - We collaborate with David Ogden (Universite Paris Descartes, France) and Gregor Zupancic (Univ. of Llubljana, Slovenia) to refine the analysis of high resolution optical approaches to study exocytosis of single secretory organelles, with Paul Skehel (Edingurgh Univ.), Matthew Hannah (NIMR) and Vincent O'Connor (Southampton Univ.) to investigate the molecular basis of exocytosis in endothelium, with Paul Skehel, Matthew Hannah and Paul le Tissier (NIMR) in the development of animal models in which to study exocytosis in vivo.